kwru222/RoboticsAssign3/README.md

 ```
 Once the command with desired control is entered into the terminal, a window will be opened to visualize the resulting control of the Panda manipulator.
 The 2 norm of the manipulator joint angle configuration will also be printed in the terminal.
 Note: gain values for PD and CTC controllers have been adjusted to achieve a 2 norm of less than .01.

+It was found that the proportional gain could be lowered to 20 and retain the 2 norm limit of configuration error of .01.

 ## Credit
 I would like to aknowledge the sources that helped me create this code.